AdityaMore7000/pict-sem5/README.md

 # pict-sem5
-for assignments of 5th semester labs
+for assignments of 5th semester laboratories